kristinca/big-data-purification/README.md

 ## Description
-* The class CleanCompanyNames from the script `sqlite3_with_pandas.py` presents the big data purification in three ways - with the multiprocessing library, with the threading library, and without these two libraries.
+* The class CleanCompanyNames from the script `sqlite3_with_pandas.py` presents the big data purification in three ways - with the multiprocessing package, with the threading library, and without these two libraries.
 The database update is done in two ways - with dataframe to sql and with SQL update queries.